 Just giving thanks?
 Sure.
 But for best results, combine both meanings to create something functionally different.

 With this in mind, the offices of HireAHelper planned one unforgettable night where they gave to others in need while practicing profound gratefulness for all their company.
-In the process, they created something far more meaningful.
+And in doing so, they created something far more meaningful than just a dinner.

 A local southern Californian church group is seeking to help resettled refugees who have been displaced from Syria and its neighboring countries.
 Many refugees are still lacking meaningful resources to assimilate into their new surroundings with little to no business connections, a strong language barrier, and the absence of simple normalcy.